 It is registered in a restricted region

-If you encounter error messages but are certain that the information is accurate and that the card is valid, you can reach out to us.
+If you encounter error messages but are certain that the information is accurate and that the card is valid, you can reach out to us via the Chat bubble.
 Please include the error message you’re seeing in your outreach.

 What if I don’t have a credit card?

 You must have a valid credit card to create an Acast account.
-If you do not provide a card, you will not be able to log in, publish episodes, or distribute your content.
-We are not allowing exceptions at this time.
+If you do not have a credit card, you will not be able to log in, publish episodes, or distribute your content.
+We are not allowing exceptions or other payment methods at this time.